• Cake

 Did you make these number cake toppers?
 I want to know how it went!
 Let me know in the comments below or feel free to tag @sugarandsparrowco on Instagram to show me.
 I love to see what you’re up to in the kitchen!

-By: Whitney · In: Featured, Tutorials · Tagged: birthday cake topper, cake decor, cake decorating, cake toppers, cake tutorial, candy melts, diy cake toppers, number cake toppers, sprinkle numbers, sprinkle pop, sprinklepop, sprinkles, wilton
+By: Whitney · In: Decorations & Garnishes, Featured, Recipes, Tutorials · Tagged: birthday cake topper, cake decor, cake decorating, cake toppers, cake tutorial, candy melts, diy cake toppers, number cake toppers, sprinkle numbers, sprinkle pop, sprinklepop, sprinkles, wilton

 you’ll also love